revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 ### Create Helper Variables {#subsub:Exercise-mviVar}

-Before we begin writing the Rev scripts for each of the model components, we need to instantiate a couple “helper variables” that will be used by downstream parts of our model specification files.
+Before we begin writing the Rev scripts for each of the model components, we need to instantiate a couple "helper variables" that will be used by downstream parts of our model specification files.
 These variables will be used in more than one of the module files so it’s best to initialize them in the master file.